March 31, 2020

 2. Post moderated user tests

 As mentioned in the introduction, this part is based on the user tests methodology that we set up at Ferpection, via our platform.
 How does it work?
 The user follows a test protocol initially drafted by our experts.
 He will perform the test in his usual environment, on his own device, and send his feedback on our platform for each step of the protocol.
 Each feedback is explained and detailed in writing by the user, and illustrated either by a screenshot or a short video.
-You can find more information about this methodology on our website.
+You can find more information about the remote user testing methodology on our website.

 Here are a few suggestions to keep in mind if you decide to implement this solution: